 Carpet flooring is incredibly versatile.
 For education spaces, hospitality venues like pubs, hotels and restaurants, as well as commercial spaces like offices, nothing beats the comfort, look and integrity of quality carpet.
 There are a few different kinds out there, each more suitable for different spaces and applications.
-Let’s have a look at the various types of commercial carpet that MK Floors have to offer.
+Let’s have a look at the various types of commercial carpet that Aussie Flooring Insights have to offer.

 There are two major commercial carpet flooring types avaliable – broadloom and modular: